/286

 82 / 286

-82) What is the primary function of the immune system?
+82) What is the main function of a secondary antibody in indirect ELISA?

 83 / 286